Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - If `DrawPowerOffline` is set, indicator will appear on power plants when being offline, for example, drained by floating disk, infiltrated or disabled when using ForceShield.
 - `DrawPowerOffline.Offset` is used to adjust position of indicator.
-- `DrawPowerOffline.Shape` is name of shape used to draw indicator in `MOUSE.PAL` palette. `POWEROFF.SHP` is used by default if not set.
+- `DrawPowerOffline.Shape` is a name of shape used to draw indicator. `POWEROFF.SHP` is used by default if not set.
+- `DrawPowerOffline.Palette` is a name of palette used to draw indicator. `MOUSEPAL.PAL` is used by default if not set.
 - `DisablePowerOfflineIcon` is used to disable indicator per building type.

 In `rulesmd.ini`: